them-es/starter-material/bower_components/material-design-lite/README.md

 Please keep in mind that one of the goals of MDL is to adhere to the Material Design specs and therefore some requests might not be within the scope of this project.

+## Want to contribute?
+If you found a bug, have any questions or want to contribute.
+Follow our [guidelines](https://github.com/google/material-design-lite/blob/master/CONTRIBUTING.md), and help improve the Material Design Lite.
+For more information visit our [wiki](https://github.com/google/material-design-lite/wiki).

 ## Do you include any features that a framework comes with?